zelisinho/anypoint-examples/import-contacts-into-ms-dynamics/README.md

 Using a single flow with four elements, this application accepts CSV files which contain contact information, then uploads the contacts to MS Dynamics.

 The [File connector](http://www.mulesoft.org/documentation/display/current/File+Connector) polls the input folder for new files every ten seconds.
 When it spots a new file, it reads it and passes the content to the [DataMapper Transformer](http://www.mulesoft.org/documentation/display/current/Datamapper+User+Guide+and+Reference).
-This transformer not only converts the format of the data from CSV to a collection, it automatically maps the input fields from the CSV file – FirstName, LastName, etc. – to output fields that MS Dynamics uses in a collection.
+This transformer not only converts the format of the data from CSV to a collection, it automatically maps the input fields from the CSV file – firstname, surname, etc. – to output fields that MS Dynamics uses in a collection.
 Each mapping earns an arrow which helps you to visualize the activity that occurs within the DataMapper transformer.
 When it has converted all the contacts in the file to a collection of MS Dynamics-friendly data, the application uses a [MS Dynamics Connector](https://www.mulesoft.com/resources/esb/ms-dynamics-integration) to push data into your MS Dynamics account.
 The connector's configurations specify the **operation** – *Create* – and the **Logical name** – *contact* – which dictate exactly how the data uploads to MS Dynamics; in this case, it creates new contacts.

 ### Documentation ###